shekharsingh07/interview_assignment/README.md

   <li>app/factorial-digits.py  -   This is the source code within the "app" folder</li>
   <li>Dockerfile               -   The file to build the Docker image</li>
   <li>dependencies.txt         -   This includes all the dependencies</li>
+  <li>shekharsingh.tar.gz      -   This is a tarball file containing all the resources for the docker container build</li>
 </ul>

 **2. Usage:**<br>To run the project you would need to follow these steps: